edge-cloud/www.edge-cloud.net/_posts/2015-07-20-typo3-with-cloudflare.md

 Don't forget to change the sample URL www.example.com with your actual domain.

-The better alternative would be to use the more current <a href="https://buzz.typo3.org/people/soeren-malling/article/baseurl-is-dead-long-live-absrefprefix/" target="_blank">config.absRefPrefix</a> capability instead of the legacy config.baseURL.
+The better alternative would be to use the more current [config.absRefPrefix](https://buzz.typo3.org/people/soeren-malling/article/baseurl-is-dead-long-live-absrefprefix/) capability instead of the legacy config.baseURL.
 This configuration item would instruct TYPO3 to use relative URLs instead of absolute URLs.

 Ideally you should configure your origin web server with an SSL certificate to enable HTTPS between Cloudflare and your server.
 For this it is sufficient to use a self-signed certificate.

-Also after enabling TYPO3 for UniversalSSL, you can <a href="https://support.cloudflare.com/hc/en-us/articles/200170536-How-do-I-redirect-all-visitors-to-HTTPS-SSL-" target="_blank">force usage of HTTPS</a> on all your pages.
+Also after enabling TYPO3 for UniversalSSL, you can [force usage of HTTPS](https://support.cloudflare.com/hc/en-us/articles/200170536-How-do-I-redirect-all-visitors-to-HTTPS-SSL-) on all your pages.

 ## Support for the TYPO3 backend